CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 - **CPU**: 4+ cores recommended
 - **Network**: Internet connection for installation

+To be able to run it starting from the Seurat object containing the expression data and the annotation of cell types you need
+- **RAM**: 32 GB RAM
+- **Storage**: About 10 GB free space (50 Recommended)
+- **CPU**:

 ## 2. Installation Guide

 ### Prerequisites
 Install Docker and Git on your system.

 ### Installation Steps